Stellar Corpses

-Stellar Corpses is a psychobilly horror punk band formed in Santa Cruz, California in 2005.
-The first lineup included singer, guitarist and primary songwriter, Dusty Grave, upright bassist Dan Lamothe, drummer, Matt Macabre and lead guitarist, Mr Grim.
-Their sound and style combines elements of psychobilly, Horror punk, hardcore punk gothic rock and metal.
-Since their formation Stellar Corpses have continued to tour both in the US as well as internationally.
+Stellar Corpses was a psychobilly horror punk band formed in Santa Cruz, California, in 2005.
+The first lineup included singer, guitarist and primary songwriter, Dustan Sheehan, known as Dusty Grave, upright bassist Dan Lamothe, drummer, Matt Macabre and lead guitarist, Mr. Grim.
+Their sound and style combined elements of psychobilly, Horror punk, hardcore punk gothic rock and metal.
+Since their formation Stellar Corpses toured both in the US and internationally.

 Stellar Corpses is an astronomy term that means "Dead Stars", a double entendre used by the Dusty in his songwriting to also refer to dead movie stars and rockstars, particularly in the songs Dead Stars Drive-In and Dark Side of the American Dream.
 On Halloween 2005, Stellar Corpses headlined their first show at the 418 Project in Santa Cruz.

-Since their inception they have released records through Hairball 8 Records, FiendForce Records, Chapter 11 Records and Batcave Records.
+Since their inception they released records through Hairball 8 Records, FiendForce Records, Chapter 11 Records and Batcave Records.

 Their music has also been featured in the television series Road Trip Masters.

-Dusty also plays upright bass for BAT!, signed to Cleopatra Records, and occasionally plays lead guitar for Rezurex.
+Dusty also played upright bass for BAT!, signed to Cleopatra Records, and occasionally played lead guitar for Rezurex.

 Respect the Dead EP

-Stellar Corpses' first EP, Respect The Dead, was independently released in 2007 on their own label, Santa Carla Records, named after "The Lost Boys" (1987) filmed in their hometown, Santa Cruz.
-The EP was recorded at The Compound Recording Studios in Santa Cruz by Joe Clements (Singer of Fury 66).
+Stellar Corpses' first EP, Respect The Dead, was independently released in 2007 on their own label, Santa Carla Records, named after The Lost Boys (1987) filmed in their hometown, Santa Cruz.
+The EP was recorded at The Compound Recording Studios in Santa Cruz by Joe Clements (singer of Fury 66).
 Stellar Corpses is said to have made an immediate impact in their genre with songs such as “Cemetery Man” and “Leave A Stellar Corpse.”